 Mile High Youth Corps working on the Intemann Trail near Manitou Springs, CO.
 Photo by Sean Sheridan.

-In partnership with the Colorado Youth Corps Association, GOCO offers $500,000 in funding each year to local governments to hire youth conservation corps for land, water, and energy conservation projects on permanently conserved properties.
+In partnership with the Colorado Youth Corps Association, GOCO offers funding to hire conservation service corps for outdoor recreation and natural resource stewardship projects.
+Beginning in 2020, GOCO will commit $1,000,000 annually, doubling our previous annual investments.
 Another $500,000 is offered through GOCO funding to Colorado Parks and Wildlife.

-CYCA is a statewide coalition of nine accredited youth conservation corps that employs and trains youth, young adults, and veterans (ages 14 – 25).
-CYCA serves 1,700 young people each year.
+CYCA is a statewide coalition of eight accredited conservation service corps that employs and trains youth, young adults, and veterans (typically ages 14 – 25).
+CYCA-accredited corps serve more than 1,700 participants each year.

 - Trail construction and maintenance